Common Questions and Answers

 Notation products employ quite intelligent logic for determining how to distribute notes between the right- and left-hand staves for a keyboard part.
 The logic is far more intelligent than simply splitting notes at, say, middle-C. The logic applies an analysis of finger positions and speed, and hand movement up and down the keyboard.

 All Notation products save MIDI files in MIDI File Format Type 1.
-Some MIDI keyboards can read MIDI files saved on a floppy disk from your computer.
+Some MIDI keyboards can read MIDI files saved on a portable device like an USB stick from your computer.
 Some MIDI keyboards expect the MIDI file to use MIDI File Format Type 0, rather than the Format Type 1 saved by Notation products.
 Such MIDI keyboards cannot directly read MIDI files saved by Notation products.

 Some MIDI files are recorded without reference to a metronome, that is, without use of a "click track".
 Notation Composer's ReBar feature allows you to Re-position the Bar-lines.
 This is a unique feature, not found in any other MIDI-to-notation software that we know of.

-- Is there a version of Notation products for Mac?
-Which operating systems are compatible with Notation products?
+17. Is there a version of Notation products for MAC?
+Which operating systems are compatible with Notation Software's products?

 Notation Composer allows you to change the pitch of notes by selecting them (simply left-clicking on the note(s) you want to change), and then using the up/down arrow keys to move the note(s) to the desired pitch in half-step increments, or use Page Up/Down to move them by an octave.
 Or you can "mouse drag" the note to it's desired pitch.